wavemotion-dave/DS994a/README.md

 * SAMS 512K memory Expansion for the DS and 1MB for the DSi (and above)
 * Save and Load State
 * High score saving for up to 10 scores per game
-* Mull mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
+* Full mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
 * Disk Support of 90K and 180K using the standard TI Disk Controller (you need 994adisk.bin - see BIOS files below)
 * No Speech Synth yet (but games requiring the Speech Synth will run/play - just no voice)